wolf9970/CST276SRS02/README.md

     - Create the 4 projects.
     - Using GoF, implement the UML class diagram structure in C++ for GoFStrategy and GoFTemplateMethod.

-    - Create the naive DateI18NEnum using a class enum for 3 different date formats: YMD, DMY, and MDY.
+    - Create the naive class DateI18NEnum using a class enum for 3 different date formats: YMD, DMY, and MDY.
 Read up on C++11 class enums if you are not familiar already.

     - Once this is working, duplicate the project code to start your DateI18N project.
 Apply the Strategy and/or Template Method patterns to help make the code easier to modify.

-    - Add the new YDM format to both DateI18NEnum and DateI18N, noting the places where you had to modify your implementation to handle the new format.
+    - Add the new YDM format to both DateI18NEnum and DateI18N projects, noting the places where you had to modify your implementation to handle the new format.

     - In your report, note the differences between what it took to modify the code for both projects, include both pros and cons for each project design.